 Recall that a linear program is a constrained optimization problem with a linear objective function and linear constraints.
 The linear constraints define a set of allowable points called the feasible region, the boundary of which forms a geometric object known as a polytope.
 The theory of convex optimization ensures that the optimal point for the objective function can be found among the vertices of the feasible polytope.
 The Simplex Method tests a sequence of such vertices until it finds the optimal point.
 Provided the linear program is neither unbounded nor infeasible, the algorithm is certain to produce the correct answer after a finite number of steps, but it does not guarantee an efficient path along the polytope toward the minimizer.
 Interior point methods do away with the feasible polytope and instead generate a sequence of points that cut through the interior (or exterior) of the feasible region and converge iteratively to the optimal point.
 Although it is computationally more expensive to compute such interior points, each step results in significant progress toward the minimizer.
-See Figure 16.1 for an example of a path using an Interior Point algorithm.
+See Figure 21.1.
 In general, the Simplex Method requires many more iterations (though each iteration is less expensive computationally).

-Figure 16.1: A path traced by an Interior Point algorithm.
+Figure 21.1: A path traced by an Interior Point algorithm.